symfony/symfony-docs/reference/twig_reference.rst

 The Symfony Standard Edition adds some bundles to the Symfony2 Core Framework.
 Those bundles can have other Twig extensions:

-* **Twig Extension** includes all extensions that do not belong to the Twig core but can be interesting.
+* **Twig Extensions** includes some interesting extensions that do not belong to the Twig core.
 You can read more in `the official Twig Extensions documentation`_;
 * **Assetic** adds the ``{% stylesheets %}``, ``{% javascripts %}`` and
   ``{% image %}`` tags.
 You can read more about them in :doc:`the Assetic Documentation </cookbook/assetic/asset_management>`.